avniproject/avni-website/src/pages/blog/how-avni-has-become-pillar-of-community-MIS-at-ASHWINI.md

 ---
 templateKey: blog-post
-title: How Avni has become a pillar of community health project at ASHWINI
+title: How Avni has become a pillar of community health program at ASHWINI
 date: 2020-12-15T11:39:26.313Z
 description: >-
  ASHWINI team shares how Avni has become a major part of managing information of beneficiaries in their community health programme in Gudalur district of Tamil Nadu.